Linguistic profiling: Perceived masculinity

 Male speakers perceived as gay tended to exhibit opposite characteristics.

 In addition, male speakers who were perceived as gay exhibited greater breathiness and hyperarticulation of stressed syllables than male speakers who were perceived as heterosexual.
-It is important to note that speakers who are identified as gay are not necessarily perceived as feminine.
+Speakers who are identified as gay are not necessarily perceived as feminine.

 Geographic origin

 Linguistic profiling occurs beyond the spheres of race and ethnicity in the identification of geographic origin.
 Indeed, evidence suggests that listeners may successfully categorize speakers based upon dialect.
 Clopper and Pisoni (2003) found that naïve (or inexperienced) listeners could successfully categorize speakers as hailing from New England, the South, or the West, but had greater difficulty discerning geographic origin when a larger number of dialects were provided: New England, North, North Midland, South Midland, South, West, New York City, or Army Brat.
 Listeners were only able to identify speakers correctly 30% of the time.
 They also found evidence suggesting that residential history of the listener affected speaker categorization, and that listeners tended to use a small set of phonetic cues to make these distinctions.